urql-graphql/urql/docs/advanced/testing.md

 You saw in the section [Stream Patterns](../concepts/stream-patterns.md), that all these operations return a stream.
 Thanks to the `wonka` library you are able to generate different types of them.
 By doing so you can mock the different state of your operation (`fetching`, `error`, `success`)

-You probably use one of those utility to generate streams :
+You'll probably use one of those utility to generate streams :

 - `empty`: It doesn’t emit any values when subscribed to and immediately completes.
 Useful to test if the operation have been call or not
 - `never`: It doesn’t emit any values and never completes.
 Useful to test the fectching state.